Abbasalubeid/RecruitmentApplication/README.md

 ## Project Description

 This project was developed as part of a software architecture course.
 The primary goal was to facilitate the recruitment process for an amusement park that was expected to attract approximately 15,000 applications within two weeks.
-A critical requirement was the integration with an existing database, which lacked data that needed addressing to meet the new system's requirements.
+The application had an existing database, which lacked data that needed addressing to meet the new system's requirements.

 ## Tech Stack